João Cândido: Early life

 The sailors had many secret meetings in Rio de Janeiro, planning a strategy to stop the corporal punishment still imposed in the new Navy, which had received two new modern battleships in 1910.In November 1910, the flogging of a sailor, against Navy regulations (250 strokes instead of the allowed 25 strokes), was a contributing factor to the revolt, known in Brazil as "Revolta da Chibata" ("Revolt of the Lash").
 Sailors took control of two Brazilian battleships, Minas Geraes and São Paulo, both built in England, as well as two other major warships.
 Their demands included the abolition of torture as a form of punishment and improved living conditions in the Brazilian Navy.
-João Cândido was the leader of the movement.
+Felisberto was the leader of the movement.
 The new Brazilian president, Hermes da Fonseca, promised the end of "Chibata" and approved an amnesty, but the government later went back on this promise.
 In the revolt's aftermath Felisberto and many of his fellow mutineers were either arrested, tortured or murdered in prison.
 Felisberto himself was tortured, and also contracted tuberculosis, but he recovered after some months and was eventually released.
 The Brazilian press nicknamed him "Almirante Negro", or the "Black Admiral", for his actions.

 Later life

-After his release, he sank into poverty and experienced discrimination, working in a harbor on a very low salary.
+After Cândido's release, he sank into poverty and experienced discrimination, working in a harbor on a very low salary.
 He was arrested again in 1930 but was soon released.
 In 1933 he joined the integralist movement.
 In 1938 an integralist uprising was easily crushed by the Brazilian military, with fewer than twenty deaths, and the group was outlawed.

 With Brazil at war with the fascist Axis powers from 1942 onwards, integralism became a small and powerless movement.
 Germany's defeat in 1945 reduced integralism to very little importance.
 João Cândido Felisberto said in 1968 that he was proud to be an integralist.
-After living in ostracism in the Brazilian city of São João de Meriti and being persecuted by the Brazilian Navy, he died of cancer in 1969 in Rio de Janeiro, at the age of 89.
+After living in ostracism in the Brazilian city of São João de Meriti and being persecuted by the Brazilian Navy, he died of cancer on 6 December 1969 in Rio de Janeiro, at the age of 89.